 It depends on the quality of the movie.
-They noticed the excellent quality that’s coming out of Egyptians short films.
+They noticed the excellent quality that’s coming out of Egyptian short films.

-And by the way, reaching such big companies is not easy at all because usually, they take one Egyptian movie.
+And by the way, reaching such big companies is not easy because they usually take one Egyptian movie.
 After all, they are looking for different regions.

 You said that you’ve worked in the movie Souad What made it reach Canne’s film festival other than that it was good?

-I think that there is something real about this movie that touches your soul.
+I think that there is something fundamental about this movie that touches your soul.
 And it’s not just relatable to Egyptians, but to all audiences as well.

-Plus the whole cast weren’t professional actors; they were real people.
+Plus, the whole cast wasn’t professional actors; they were real people.

-Even the president of Cannes film festival, Spike Lee, said that while watching the movie, you feel like you’re inside their houses.
+Even the Cannes film festival president, Spike Lee, said that while watching the movie, you feel like you’re inside their houses.